Learn how to program in Python.

 - We focus on small groups and a relaxed atmosphere!

-We run our courses on-site in the largest cities in Poland.
+We run our courses online or on-site in Warsaw, Poland or at your company.
 Throughout the whole course you work in a small group - just like in foreign language schools.
 This way you learn faster but you also prepare to work in a team - because a programmer does not work on a desert island - you need to be able to work in a team!

-- SWe focus on practice and contact with the trainer!
+- We focus on practice and contact with the trainer!

 No boring lectures - you only learn practical things with us - our course is more of a workshop than the lectures you know from a university.
 There is always a trainer with you who you can ask for help at any time.
 We know from experience that theory alone is never enough.
 To program professionally you need to have specific practical skills - then you become an attractive candidate on the job market.